Frequently Asked Questions

 Where can I find UWC handouts?

-Our complete list of handouts can be found on our Online Resources page.
+Our complete list of handouts and videos can be found on our Online Resources page.

 Can I work in the Writing Center?

-We are always looking for motivated, talented undergraduate and graduate students to work in our center.
-Undergraduates must have already completed ENGL 1020 (or the equivalent) with a B or better.
-We prefer that undergraduate students have prior tutoring experience or have been through a tutor training program.
-The English Department offers ENGL 3550 ("Introduction to Peer Tutoring in Writing: Theory and Methods"), that provides students with the foundations of tutoring writing as well as experience working in the MTSU Writing Center.
+We are always looking for motivated, talented undergraduate and graduate students from all disciplines to work in our center.
+Undergraduates must have already passed ENGL 1020 (or the equivalent).
+The English Department offers ENGL 3550 ("Introduction to Peer Tutoring in Writing: Theory and Methods") that provides students with the foundations of tutoring writing as well as experience working in the MTSU Writing Center; however, the course is not a requirement.
 Graduate tutors are encouraged to apply, regardless of program or assistantship status.
-To obtain an application, please contact Dr. James Hamby.
+Please fill out a UWC Employment Application Form and send all required materials to Dr. James Hamby (James.Hamby@mtsu.edu).

 Walker Library, Room 362